jcelaya/hdrmerge/README.md

 The program can also be run without GUI, in batch mode.
 This is accomplished either by providing an output file name with the "-o" switch, or by generating an automatic one with the "-a" switch.
 Other switches control the output parameters, refer to the output of the "--help" switch. macOS users may need to change their current working directory to the one which contains the executable in order to run it in CLI mode.

-HDRMerge merges RAW files to produce an HDR image.
-Once you have obtained your HDR image from HDRMerge, you need to further process it in an application that supports HDR images, such as [RawTherapee](https://rawtherapee.com) or [darktable](https://darktable.org).
+HDRMerge merges raw files to produce an HDR image in DNG format.
+Once you have obtained your image from HDRMerge, you need to further process it in an application that supports HDR images in the DNG format, such as [RawTherapee](https://rawtherapee.com) or [darktable](https://darktable.org).

 ## Licence
 HDRMerge is released under the GNU General Public License v3.0.